Resonance between planar self-affine measures: Preliminaries

 \begin{proof} It is not difficult to see that eigenfunctions for different eigenvalues are orthogonal.
-Since the space $L^2(X)$ is separable, any collection of orthogonal functions has to be countable. \end{proof} The proof of the following result for the product of discrete-time dynamical systems can be found in many textbooks.
-Most proofs utilize the spectral theorem, and applying the spectral theorem for one-parameter families of unitary operators, the same proofs go through for flows as well. \begin{proposition} The product of two ergodic flows is ergodic if and only if the flows have no common eigenvalues. \end{proposition}
+Since the space $L^2(X)$ is separable when $X$ is complete and separable, any collection of orthogonal functions has to be countable. \end{proof}

+The following characterisation of ergodicity of a product of ergodic systems plays a key role in the proof of Theorem \ref{theorem-main}.